 Video: Student Preview explains how to enter student preview mode, exit student preview mode, and delete the preview user account.

-To enter student preview mode, select the Enter Student Preview function at the top-right corner of your course pages, next to the Change Course Theme function.
+To enter student preview mode, select the Enter Student Preview function in the top-right corner of your course pages, next to the Change Course Theme function.

 Student preview creates a student account, called the preview user account, logs you in as that student and enrolls you in the current course.
 When you enter student preview mode, the student preview bar appears at the top of each page.
 The bar displays the text "Student Preview mode is ON" and has Settings and Exit Preview functions.

-Student preview mode is active only in the courses where you enabled it.
-You are still an instructor in the rest of Blackboard Learn.
-However, the same preview user account will be used when you enter student preview mode in more than one course.
+Student preview mode is active only in the courses where you enable it.
+You're still an instructor in the rest of Blackboard Learn.
+However, the same preview user account is used when you enter student preview mode in more than one course.

-When you enter student preview mode and are logged in to your course with the preview user account, your preview user appears in the course roster and is visible to all students enrolled in the course.
-Students and administrators can easily identify this as your preview user account by the way it's named: its last name is your last name appended with "_PreviewUser" and its username is your username appended with "_previewuser".
+When you enter student preview mode and are logged in to your course with the preview user account, your preview user appears in the course roster.
+The preview user is visible to all students enrolled in the course.
+Students and administrators can easily identify your preview user account by the way it's named: the last name is your last name appended with _PreviewUser and the username is your username appended with _previewuser.

 If you're teaching a course with another instructor, you'll each have your own preview user account.

 As a preview user, all the data associated with your activities are captured by Blackboard Learn, such as submitted assignments and discussion posts.
-In fact, other students can interact with your preview user.
+Other students can interact with your preview user.
 For example, they can reply to your posts as though you were another student enrolled in the course.